 A continued mission of STEAM opportunity for youth and Aviation outreach for the broader community have bloomed with colorful murals and a growing collection of equipment and resources.
 The ATC will be offering more and more onsite programming in the months ahead.
 Our series of Summer Day Camps are now open for enrollment, as well as onsite components of our ACCESS, TakeFlight, InFlight, and TeenFlight programs Please contact us with any questions, and sign up for our mailing list!

-Students use hands-on activities to learn about our six badge topics.
+Elementary age students use hands-on activities to learn about our six badge topics.
 How can you participate?

 Students 14-21 Years Old

 (Aerospace College and Career Exploration and Selection System) How can you participate?

 - Interested in joining our fall 2021 cohort?
 You can see if you are eligible by answering a few questions here.

 - As of January 2021 the program is available to 14-21 year olds in Washington, Multnomah and Marion Counties in Oregon.
 Our goal is to assist students in completing their high school studies while helping them explore Aerospace industry career pathways and post-secondary options.
 We continue Kerbal based learning with more advanced lessons and opportunities to participate in project-based learning with activities like rebuilding a R985 aircraft engine at our Portland location.